mrpapersonic/wgsdk/README.md

 # Discord GameSDK Winamp Plugin

+## This repository has moved to [SourceHut](https://hg.sr.ht/~mrpapersonic/wgsdk)!
+Any further development will be done there.

 This plugin is largely based off of clandrew's [wdrp](https://github.com/clandrew/wdrp).
 You can look at the screenshots in that repository, it looks pretty much identical.

 ### Installing